square/square-java-sdk/doc/models/create-dispute-evidence-text-request.md

 # Create Dispute Evidence Text Request

-Defines parameters for a CreateDisputeEvidenceText request.
+Defines the parameters for a `CreateDisputeEvidenceText` request.

 ## Structure